tomsawyer0224/ml_cpp/README.md

     - Optimizers: SGD, SGD momentum.
 - The code is naive and non-optimized.
 # How to use
-1. Clone this project.
+1. Clone this repo and cd into ml_cpp.
-2. Install the requirements: gcc compiler, armadilo library, and CMake.
+2. Install the requirements: gcc compiler, armadilo library, CMake.
 3. Example
     ```
     #define ARMA_USE_LAPACK